Pinpoint tests of microclimate control (cars from 08.2001)

 Go to N3

-• Is the measured resistance greater than 10 kΩ in all cases?
+• Is the measured resistance greater than 10 kOhm in all cases?

 Yes

-CHECK the air temperature damper for freedom of movement and correct operation.
-If the air temperature damper is mechanically OK, REPLACE the air temperature damper positioning motor.
-CHECK the system is working properly.
+CHECK the air temperature flap for freedom of movement and proper operation.
+If the air temperature flap is mechanically OK, REPLACE the air temperature flap positioning motor.
+CHECK the system for proper operation.

 No

-FIND and REPAIR short circuit «mass» in the considered electrical circuit between the air temperature damper positioning motor and the EATC module, using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to ground in the circuit in question between the air temperature flap positioning motor and the EATC module using the wiring diagrams.
+CHECK for proper system operation.

 STATES